ology/techn.ology.net/blog/2025/09/28/musical-creativity-with-python/index.markdown

 [https://www.youtube.com/watch?v=nbCCPr_KPdU](https://www.youtube.com/watch?v=nbCCPr_KPdU)

+For this example, I grabbed the name of the MIDI port and executed `python midi-thread-2.py 'USB MIDI Interface'`

 This open-source code can be copied and modified with any of the above packages for your own player.

 Enjoy! :D